We are family. Really, we are a local, Grafton family of 7! That’s 5 GIRLS and 2 boys to be exact:)

 So I “invested.”
 I signed up at a local CrossFit gym all on my own.
 How did I fit this in before my three 12 hour shifts at the hospital...hello 5am class.
 I always start with, and will never forget, my first 5am class.
 That was the day I met one of my many great friends, Patty.
 Her strength and positive attitude were so impressive.
 She was beyond welcoming, took me under her wing and I did my first partner WOD ever.
 One of the next days that week I remember being the very last person to finish the WOD where I had to do knee raises and everyone was there cheering me on.

 After the initial feelings of uncertainty went away, and, what’s the best way to put this, the “mild discomfort” wore off, I began to get sucked in.
 I was accomplishing things I never had before in my life, however little they may seem to others.
 I remember my first RX WOD with a 65# bar two months after starting, first rope climb a few days after that…coolest thing ever, right? 😉 To hitting my first 200# clean.
-Now comes the nutrition…After consistently working out for 3 months I was at a plateau and when I finally started taking my nutrition serious the results spoke for themselves.
+Now comes the nutrition...After consistently working out for 3 months I was at a plateau and when I finally started taking my nutrition seriously the results spoke for themselves.
 Are those abs for the first time in my life???

-It’s never been easy, I don’t eat perfect all the time.
+It’s never been easy, I don’t eat perfectly all the time.
 I have great WOD’s and I have days I wonder why I showed up at all, but that’s it, I still showed up.
 I did whatever my body was capable of that day.
 Even if it’s a lot shorter time or a lot lighter weight than the norm.
 I’ve had plenty of times when I struggled, when I’ve felt tired, sore, and weak.
 I’ve also had plenty of days/weeks I’ve eaten like crap.
 To which I now coin them as #gainzweek .
 But you keep showing up, you keep putting in the hard work and get back on track with nutrition.
 There’s plenty of muscle and strength to be gained in those weeks…trust me!

 I would’ve never dreamed I’d spend a weekend working out instead of going out to do something else…bloody mary’s anyone???
 Now there’s not a day I could imagine NOT being at the gym.
 Somehow getting a quick WOD in the morning with my gym family has become a holiday tradition and I wouldn’t want it any other way.
 And this was where I found someone who fit into the lifestyle that allowed me to be the best version of myself.
-My husband, Joe, who has proven to be a great, positive and fun influence for my three girls, and for me, someone who pushes me to be my best and, honestly, whose athleticism I have always looked up too.
+My husband, Joe, who has proven to be a great, positive and fun influence for my three girls, and for me, someone who pushes me to be my best and, honestly, whose athleticism I have always looked up to.
 Most importantly he’s always just there, supporting me.

 And that’s what I’ve found through my fitness journey.
 It isn’t about competing and trying to be better than others.
 It most definitely is NEVER about comparing yourself and your accomplishments to others because we are all different.
 We need to learn to find the best version of our own selves.
 Whatever that version of yourself may be that makes YOU happy.
 And surround yourself with a group of people who truly support and care for you.
-As for the 0400 mornings before my hospital shifts, the 6 training days/week, the drop-in WOD’s every morning of vacation…worth it.

 I’ve been into sports and exercise my whole life.
 Little league baseball, football and soccer made up the majority of my childhood in Johnsburg, Illinois where I grew up.
 I moved to Wisconsin to attend Concordia and study education and coaching but also to play football.
 Once school was over, I stuck around because of the great friendships I made and was the general manager of a local restaurant, Zaffiro’s.